 (a) direct that the procedures set forth in sections 88, 89 and 90, or such procedures as are specified by the Minister, be carried out in relation to the alteration or extension as if the proposed alteration or extension were a proposal for the initial provision of major works;

-(b) authorize the proposed extension or alteration; or
+(b) authorise the proposed extension or alteration; or

-(c) decline to authorize the proposed extension or alteration.
+(c) decline to authorise the proposed extension or alteration.

 (3) In considering a proposal notified to him under subsection (1) the Minister may have regard to any earlier proposal relating to the same or like works and any earlier objections or comments received by the Commission or the Corporation relating to that proposal.